How Orange France transformed software development and defied the naysayers

 “When I told them about our plans. many of my colleagues looked at me as if I had two heads!”
 Perrett said.
 “They told me it was impossible, but we proved it wasn’t.”

 Making the impossible possible required Perret and his team to make significant changes to how they developed software and to adopt new tools and technologies to support the approach.
 To help, the company enlisted the services of Pivotal Labs, the Agile software development arm of Pivotal.
-Orange developers sat side-by-side with Pivotal developers, a technique known as pair programming, learning the ins-and-outs of Agile methodology while simultaneously building the new mobile application.
+Orange developers sat side by side with Pivotal developers, a technique known as pair programming, learning the ins-and-outs of Agile methodology while simultaneously building the new mobile application.

-PCF was a critical component of our transformation.
+[Pivotal Platform] was a critical component of our transformation.
 It significantly reduced the management and administration burden on our operations team and allowed developers to focus on what they do best—building great software.”Jerome Tardivel, B2B CIO, Orange France

 Austin, Texas, Oct 7-10